erinfry6/AncGeneExpReconstructionBT/README.txt

 in the command line looks like$ ./ancestral_reconstruction.sh RPKM_Expression_Data.txt MyTree.tree 4 2

 4) ID_divergent_genes.sh - if you would like to calculate the percent divergence between the two posterior probability distributions of two ancestral states, this file will be useful.
 It runs the R code Ancestral_Analysis.R.
 You'll need both R and the package dplyr.
+Be sure to change the paths in the headers.

 If not, you may find the code helpful in Ancestral_Analysis.R useful, still.